Rebranding as Anagram, software for out-of-network billing for healthcare providers raises $9.1 million – TechCrunch

 The company says that its software allows providers to pull real-time health insurance benefits from a variety of networks so they never have to ask for patients’ insurance.
 The company also said providers can set their own prices and discounts to support cash payments through the service.

-Data provided by the company indicated that offices which use Anagram’s services can take on 260 more patients and receive an additional $30,000 annually per-location from cash-paying patients.
+Data provided by the company indicated that offices that use Anagram’s services can take on 260 more patients and receive an additional $30,000 annually per-location from cash-paying patients.
 Over $55 million worth of claims have been processed through the company’s software, according to the statement.

 “Accessing benefits and paying for healthcare really doesn’t have to be as difficult as it is today,” said Jeremy Bluvol, co-founder and CEO of Anagram.
 “We envision a world where paying for healthcare and leveraging insurance benefits is a simple and transparent experience for both patients and providers.
 With Anagram, patients can go to any provider they want, and providers never have to file paper claims or turn patients away again.”